drhsqlite/fossil-mirror/www/backoffice.md

 backoffice leases are causing delays in webpage processing, then setting "backoffice-nodelay" to true can work around the problem until the bug can be fixed.
-The "backoffice-logfile" setting is the name of a log file onto which is appended a short message everything a backoffice process actually starts to do the backoffice work.
+The "backoffice-logfile" setting is the name of a log file onto which is appended a short message every time a backoffice process actually starts to do the backoffice work.
 This log file can be used to verify that backoffice really is running, if there is any doubt.
 The "backoffice-disable" setting prevents automatic backoffice